Wollac/jupyterhub-docker/jupyter-notebook/README.md

 ## Installation

-Rquires a working installation of the [SCIP Optimization Suite](http://scip.zib.de/).
+ This build requires a working installation of the [SCIP Optimization Suite](https://scip.zib.de/):
-Copy the files to the `scip-opt` folder.
+ - Download and install the SCIP Optimization Suite.
+ - **Copy** the content of the entire installation folder into the `SCIPOptSuite` directory.